 Within the realm of supervised or unsupervised probation, there are usually three tiers.
 These aren’t official but in general, what you’ll find is there’ll be an easier level of probation with fewer requirements.
-There will be a middle level of probation with a little bit more and there will be an intense level probation where they are heavily involved in everything you’re doing and requiring a great deal of time and attention by the client.
+There will be a middle level of probation with a little bit more and there will be intense level probation where they are heavily involved in everything you’re doing and require a great deal of time and attention by the client.

 The worst-case scenario for a lot of people is to almost complete probation and then violate and go to jail.
 People may occasionally forget one small stipulation or they start to assume that the court isn’t going to check them for this or check for that any longer, and then everything falls apart.
 There’s a lot to worry about.

 Going through a criminal case and being convicted is difficult enough, and many defendants are relieved to receive a sentence of probation instead of a term of imprisonment or jail time in Michigan.
 Probation has many different requirements, and it is extremely important that the individual who is on probation abide by these requirements strictly.
 If the conditions of a person’s probation are not met, that individual can face charges for a probation violation.
 In most cases, violating probation results in a period of imprisonment.